Will Smith Preview, Player Props: Dodgers vs. Rockies

 Will Smith At The Plate

-- Among qualified hitters in MLB play, he ranks 74th in batting average, 26th in on-base percentage, and 72nd in slugging.
+- Among qualifying hitters in baseball, he ranks 79th in batting average, 28th in on-base percentage, and 75th in slugging.

-- Smith has picked up a hit in 76 of 121 games this season, with multiple hits 33 times.
+- In 62.3% of his 122 games this season, Smith has picked up at least one hit.
+He's also had 33 multi-hit games.

-- In 41.3% of his games this season, Smith has had at least one RBI.
-He's picked up more than one in 14.0% and driven in three or more of his team's runs in four contests.
+- In 41.8% of his games this year, Smith has driven in at least one run.
+In 17 of those games (13.9%) he recorded two or more RBI, while he was responsible for three or more of his team's runs in four contests.

-- In 64 of 121 games this season, he has scored, and 11 of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.